 The nice thing about travelling around The Yucatan peninsula is that no matter how built up the main tourist strips are, a more authentic Mexico can be found in the back streets.
 We stayed quite far inland from the touristy port area in Cozumel and there were loads of independent shops, little taqueria’s and Breaking Bad style fried chicken places.

-Its easy backpacking
+It’s easy backpacking

 One of the things that I found surprising about travelling around the Yucatan Peninsula was that because it’s so condensed it’s actually easier and hassle free to base yourself in one place such as Tulum, Playa Del Carmen or Cancun and take day trips, rather than having to move about all time.
 We originally had hostels booked all over the area for the two weeks but ended up cancelling them as we were wasting time packing, checking out, checking in to new places.
 Most places are easy to visit for the day.
 For example it’s so easy to do a day trip to Chichen Itza, Valladolid, and the cenotes from any of the cities, and taking a day trip to the islands like Cozumel and Isla Mujeres is the norm rather than the exception.

-It’s great for women travellers
+It’s great for female travellers

 No matter how much I try to ignore it, travelling as a woman does pose its challenges sometimes.
 The good thing about travelling in Mexico is that they’re used to tourists and women travel around freely on their own so its a great place to travel as a woman.
 There’s also a lot more equality with men compared to travelling in Asia for example, where women are expected to cover up more and conform to certain rules.

 Overall Mexico slowly but surely won me over.
 At first appearances the Yucatan Peninsula can seem touristy, Americanised and slightly tacky but give it some time, move about and you’ll start to see the real Mexico shine through.
-Sure you won’t love every place you visit, and the country will throw a lot of challenges in your way, but get out of your comfort zone, start exploring, start eating, start talking, You’ll find yourself falling in love with the vibrancy and the variety of life there.
+Sure you won’t love every place you visit, and the country will throw a lot of challenges in your way, but get out of your comfort zone, start exploring, start eating, and start talking, you’ll find yourself falling in love with the vibrancy and the variety of life there.